-Charlotte Figi, a medical marijuana patient who inspired and galvanized the cannabis industry is dead at the age of 13 from Coronavirus.
+Charlotte Figi, a medical marijuana patient who inspired and galvanized the cannabis industry and marijuana research, is dead at the age of 13 from Coronavirus.

 Her mother Paige called her recovery nearly miraculous.

 “Charlotte slept soundly for the first time in years.
 She went seven days without a seizure.
 Over time, the seizures dropped from thousands a month to just a few.
 After not speaking for six months, she started talking again,” Paige said after Charlotte began taking CBD.

 At its worse, she had nearly 300 seizures a week.
 In addition to being unable to speak, Charlotte could not walk nor eat without a feeding tube by the time she started consuming medical marijuana.
 She had been on a feeding tube for two years by that point.

 Charlotte had been sick for weeks.
 An initial test for CO-VID-19 on her turned up negative.
 Due to coronavirus, she had a seizure, that caused the respiratory failure and cardiac arrest (a heart attack).
 It’s likely that Dravet’s Syndrome left her especially vulnerable to the virus.

 Her family actually relocated to Colorado specifically to take advantage of the change in medical marijuana laws there.

 Charlotte’s recovery caused her family to become ardent advocates for medical marijuana across the country.
 No other drug helped her.
 Her father Matt was a career soldier who would never have turned to cannabis if there were any other options.

 Dr. Sanjay Gupta featured Charlotte on a CNN special that highlighted her recovery due to medical marijuana.
 Filmed after she had been on clinical cannabis for about year.
 By then, she appeared to be a normal child.